Come to share a birth story for our Midwifery School scholarship book? Click!

 • 5 letters of recommendation; 3 from prior clients and 2 from a practicing Midwife that you have worked directly with (1 must be your registered preceptor)

-• Submit official transcripts and proof of completion for a formal Midwifery didactic education program
+• Submit proof of completion of a Midwifery didactic education program

 • Submit completed phase 3 paperwork